Dan-Padovani/Explorer_projeto08_Git_favorites/README.md

 ## Git Favorites - An Aplication to save our favorites users of github

-## Under COntruction, come back later!
+## Under Construction, come back later!